-A web application with limited functionality that the company designated for external users provides those users with the information on their IP rights.
+A web application with limited functionality that the company designated for external users provides those users with information on their IP rights.
 A geographical map visualizes this information in the following way: it marks the countries where users have IP rights that they have registered through the company.

 During the project, SaM Solutions’ team used the following technologies:

-- Bug Tracking System: Team Foundation server (TFS)
+- Bug Tracking System: Team Foundation Server (TFS)